Introduction to the world of hot wallets.

 Transmitting and Receiving Crypto.

-To get crypto into your account users just give out their wallet address or QR code.
-To send out crypto users put in the recipient’s address, choose the amount to send and confirm the transaction.
-Network fees are a go based on blockchain traffic and confirmation times will vary by network.
+To get crypto into your account, users just give out their wallet address or QR code.
+To send out, crypto users put in the recipient’s address, choose the amount to send, and confirm the transaction.
+Network fees are a go based on blockchain traffic, and confirmation times will vary by network.

 Wallet security.

-Hot wallets are for daily use which is fine but they do present a greater risk than cold wallets because of their internet connection.
-Most reliable wallets use strong encryption, passwords, PINs and biometric authentication to protect private keys.
+Hot wallets are for daily use, which is fine, but they do present a greater risk than cold wallets because of their internet connection.
+Most reliable wallets use strong encryption, passwords, PINs, and biometric authentication to protect private keys.

-Security also is a large issue of what the user does.
+Security is also a large issue of what the user does.
 Phishing, fake apps, and malicious links are the main risks.
 Hackers tend to go after users instead of the wallet software.

-To decrease risk users should put only what is spent in hot wallets and keep large sums in cold storage.
-Also many hot wallets offer hardware wallet integration which adds an extra layer of security.
+To decrease risk, users should put only what is spent in hot wallets and keep large sums in cold storage.
+Also, many hot wallets offer hardware wallet integration, which adds an extra layer of security.

 Different kinds of Hot Wallets.